-PARTICULARS OF FINANCIAL DEBT
+PARTIC PARTICULARS OF FINANCIAL DEBT

-1 TOTAL AMOUNT Disbursed Amount INR 150,00,000/-
+1 TOTAL Disbursed Amount - INR 150,00,00,000/-

-OF DEBT Date of Disbursement - 02.11.2018
+AMOUNT OF Date of Disbursement - 02.11.2018

-GRANTED AND
+DEBT GRANTED

-DATE OF
+AND DATE OF

 DISBURSEMENT

 2 AMOUNT The brief facts of the case are as follows:

 CLAIMED TO BE 1.
 The financial creditor, Standard Capital

-IN DEFAULT AND Markets Ltd. is a public limited company
+IN DEFAULT Markets Ltd. is a public limited company

-THE DATE ON incorporate under the Companies Act,
+AND THE DATE incorporate under the Companies Act, 1956

-WHICH THE 1956 having its registered office at Unit
+ON WHICH THE having its registered office at Unit No. G-

-DEFAULT No. G-17, Krishna Apra Business Square,
+DEFAULT 17, Krishna Apra Business Square, Netaji

-OCCURRED Netaji Subhash Place, Pitampura, Maurya
+OCCURRED Subhash Place, Pitampura, Maurya

 (ATTACH THE Enclave, New Delhi - 110034.

-WORKINGS FOR -
+WORKINGS 2.
+The Corporate Debtor, Symphony Realtors

-THE Private Ltd., is a public limited company
+FOR THE Private Ltd., is a public limited company

 COMPUTATION incorporated under the Companies Act,

-OF AMOUNT AND interprinted wheet are companies rich
+OF AMOUNT

-DAYS OF 1956 and is engaged in the business of
+AND DAYS OF 1956 and is engaged in the business of

 DEFAULT IN construction and real estate.

-TABULAR FORM) 3.
+TABULAR 3.
 In 2018, Veer Chemicals Pvt.
-Ltd.
+Ltd. ("Veer")

-("Veer") approached Sammaan Capital
+FORM) approached Sammaan Capital Ltd.

-Ltd. (previously known as Indiabulls
+(previously known as Indiabulls Housing

-Housing Finance) ("SCL") seeking loan
+Finance) ("SCL") seeking loan facilities to

-facilities to carry out construction
+carry out construction activities and for

-activities and for building residential
+building residential projects.

-projects.

-After accepting Veer's request for loans, SCL issued a Sanction Letter to Veer for
+4. After accepting Veer's request for loans,

+SCL issued a Sanction Letter to Veer for the

-- the loan as requested.
-A copy of the
+loan as requested.
+A copy of the Sanction

-Sanction Letter issued by Sammaan
+Letter issued by Sammaan Capital Ltd. to

-Capital Ltd. to Veer Chemicals Pvt.
-Ltd.
+Veer Chemicals Pvt.
+Ltd. are annexed

-are annexed herewith and marked as
+herewith and marked as Annexure P-3 .

-Annexure P-3.

 5. Pursuant to the Sanction Letter, on

-30.10.2018, SCL and Veer executed a
+30.10.2018, SCL and Veer executed a Loan

-Loan Agreement for an amount of Rs.
+Agreement for an amount of Rs.

 150,00,00,000/ A copy of the Loan

 Agreement dated 30.10.2018 executed

 between Sammaan Capital Ltd. and Veer

 Chemicals Pvt.
 Ltd. is annexed herewith

-and marked as Annexure P-4 .
+and marked as Annexure P-4.

 6. As per the terms of the Loan Agreement,

 Veer was obligated to make quarterly

-1 payments towards the interest component
+payments towards the interest component of

+the loan and payments towards principal

+· . were to be made on a six-monthly basis.